CCBC2024/devops/README.md

 - Learner Lab: https://awsacademy.instructure.com/courses/92322/modules/items/8491687
 - CI/CD Lab: https://awsacademy.instructure.com/courses/92321/modules/items/8491173

+We then create the DynamoDB table in the Learner Lab using the cloudformation template.

+After that, we get the AWS credentials from the Learner Lab.

-We then create the Cloud9 environment in the CI/CD Lab with the following settings:
+Next, We create the Cloud9 environment in the CI/CD Lab with the following settings:
 - Name: charityDonationIDE
 - Instance type: t3.small
 - Platform: Amazon Linux